SobiaF/simple-magic-maths-trick/README.md

-# A very simple magic trick done in Java
+# A very simple magic trick